Pop Culture Madness!

 An Ethiopian Olympic runner, Abebe Bikila, couldn't find a comfortable pair of shoes, so he ran the 1960 Olympic Marathon in Rome barefoot, finished first, and set a new World Record.

-When zip codes were first introduced in 1960 that Postal Service used a mascot named Mr. Zip to help people into the transition.
+When zip codes were first introduced in 1960, the US Postal Service used a mascot named Mr. Zip to help people into the transition.
 He appeared in several commercials and was a successful marketing tool for the new postal plan.

-Most root beers are artificially flavored due to the FDA banning sassafras oil as a carcinogen in 1960.
+Most root beers are artificially flavored because the FDA banned sassafra oil as a carcinogen in 1960.

-The world record for highest skydive is 102,800 ft. set in 1960.
+The world record for the highest skydive is 102,800 ft., set in 1960.
 The man who accomplished it broke the sound barrier on his way down.
 The trip Joseph Kittinger took was about 15 minutes from the upper atmosphere to Earth.

 In 1960, Slinky inventor Richard James left his wife and their six children to join a cult down in Bolivia.
 His wife, Betty, took over and turned the failing company completely around.
 In 2001, Betty was inducted into the Toy Industry Hall of Fame.